-4.0 Concluding Remarks
+4.0 CONCLUDING REMARKS

 This paper has presented several options for the integration of INS and GPS systems in order to benefit from the advantages of each system.
 As been shown, if the integration level between the two systems increases, the benefits also generally increase.
-The comparison of deeply integrated vs. closely coupled indicates that the deeply integrated approach will likely be dominant in the future.
+The comparison of deeply integrated vs. closely coupled indicates that the deeply integrated approach will likely find more applications in the future.